CodebuffAI/codebuff/web/knowledge.md

    - New users can enter a referral code during signup or on the referrals page.
    - The system validates the referral code and creates a referral record.

+   - Each referral code has a maximum claim limit - show appropriate messaging when this limit is reached.
 4. **Credit Distribution**:

    - Both the referrer and the referred user receive bonus credits.